123researcher/Automatic-AI-robot-for-Stock-and-Trading/README.md

 4. get an API key at the Alpaca website!
 5. copy-paste the API_KEY = " "  and  API_SECRET_KEY = " " in gvars.py file inside "incompete-trading-bot folder"
 6. open terminal
-7. use this command to open trading bot and Alpaca.
-Half bot dashboard and half Alpaca dashboard will open.
+7. use this command to open trading bot and Alpaca. cd C:\Users\rabit\Desktop\incompete-trading-bot folder (copy path of your folder located in your PC) THEN PRESS ENTER Now use this command   python3 tbot.py (press enter) Half bot dashboard and half Alpaca dashboard will open.